 The potential odour impacts of the plant have been quantified using dispersion modelling.
-Figure 11 shows the modelling odour levels (in odour units) at the 99th percentile due to all identified sources in the baseline and upgrade scenarios.
+Figure 11 shows the modelled odour levels (in odour units) at the 99th percentile due to all identified sources in the baseline and growth upgrade scenarios.
 The results have been assessed by referencing the EPA odour impact assessment criteria from Section 4.
 As noted in Table 2 the EPA criteria are population based, that is, more stringent criteria are to be applied for higher population densities.
-The most stringent EPA assessment criterion (2 OU) has been adopted for this assessment.
+The appropriate assessment criterion has been determined by examining the likely population within the 2 ou contour and applying the EPA criterion that corresponds to that population (from Table 2).